dqymaggie/dqymaggie/README.md

 ## Hi there 👋

-I'm Maggie, a software engineer, data scientist, and mathematician.
+I'm Maggie, a software engineer.
 Welcome to check my portfolio for my projects, my [personal webiste](https://dqymaggie.github.io), and connect with me on [LinkedIn](https://www.linkedin.com/in/dqymaggie/)! <br /><br />